dilapitan/amia-program-beneficiaries/README.md

 - The landing page in the application displays a public list of the Bicol region and its provinces with their corresponding beneficiaries.

+**LOGIN**

+- The user can use their admin credentials to login into the application.

 ### Admin Usage

 **VIEW** shallow list of beneficiaries